 Airfield Canada‘s realistic and accurate Canadian airports are built from love and passion.
 Their first scenery was CYQY – Sydney, Nova Scotia and their latest is CYHZ – Halifax, Nova Scotia.
 Significant effort is spent on small details, along with optional features, such as animated objects, seasons, and ground traffic.

-Airfield Canada is one of my newest development partner.
+Airfield Canada is one of my newest development partners.
 They invited me, and I accepted with pleasure, to create a customized terrain mesh for their Halifax Stanfield Airport scenery, featuring accurately sloped runways and lots of other terrain details at the airport.

 Área77 Simulations is a new design studio aiming to create sceneries for X-Plane.
 Their first scenery package features the Francisco Sá Carneiro Airport in Porto – the 2nd largest airport in the 2nd largest city in Portugal.
 Rui Silva, the founder of Área77 Simulations, has always been an aviation simulation enthusiast and now has the opportunity to also contribute to the community with his creations.